Pylyp Orlyk: Hetman in exile

 After the Battle of Poltava in 1709, he escaped together with Hetman Ivan Mazepa and king Charles XII of Sweden to Bender in the Principality of Moldavia, where Mazepa soon died.
 Pylyp Orlyk was then chosen as a Hetman by the Cossacks and the Swedish king Charles XII.
-While in Bender, Orlyk wrote one of the first state constitutions in Europe.
-This Constitution of Pylyp Orlyk was confirmed by Charles XII and it also names him as the protector of Ukraine.
+Realizing the whole difficulty of his new position, in his inaugural speech to Charles Orlyk used Baroque allegories, comparing his burden of rule over Ukraine to that of Atlas holding the sky, and his attempts to liberate the country from tyranny to the heroic deeds of Theseus and the Argonauts.
+While in Bender, Orlyk worked on a document which is sometimes considered to be one of the first state constitutions in Europe, although its roots lay in the earlier tradition of pacta conventa, a form of agreement between the monarch and nobility of the Polish-Lithuanian Commonwealth.
+This Constitution of Pylyp Orlyk was confirmed by Charles XII and named Orlyk protector of Ukraine.

 Between 1711 and 1714, together with Crimean Tatars and small groups of Cossacks, Orlyk carried out unsuccessful raids into Right-bank Ukraine.
 Afterwards, Pylyp Orlyk now together with several other Cossacks followed the Swedish king Charles XII to Sweden via Vienna and Stralsund.
 Orlyk with his family and about 40 other Cossacks arrived in Ystad, Sweden in late November 1715.
 After some months in Ystad they lived in the city of Kristianstad for some years.
 Orlyk and his family left Stockholm in 1720 but as late as 1747 his widow and children received financial support from the Parliament of Sweden.
-From Sweden Orlyk first went to Hamburg, Hannover, Prague, Wrocław and Kraków, where he left his family to stay in a monastery.
+From Sweden Orlyk first went to Hamburg, Hanover, Prague, Wrocław and Kraków, where he left his family to stay in a monastery.
 Orlyk stayed in Poland until March 1722, when he went to Khotyn in Ottoman Moldavia.
 From there he went on to Thessaloniki.
 In 1734 he moved to the Sultan's residence in Căușeni, Moldavia.
 He then stayed in Iași, and from late 1739 in Bucharest.

-Orlyk wrote numerous proclamations and essays about Ukraine including the 1710 Constitution of Pylyp Orlyk.
+In addition to the Constitution of Pylyp Orlyk, he wrote numerous proclamations and essays about Ukraine.
 Orlik is also the author of a comprehensive Dziennik Podróżny, 3000-pages long diary, covering the years 1720-1732.
-The diary is written in Polish typical of the 18th century, with many interjections from Latin or polonized Latin words.
+The diary is written in Polish typical of the 18th century, with many interjections from Latin or Polonized Latin words.
 Some words from Church Slavonic, Turkic, Tatar and a few Ukrainianisms also appear.
 The diary also contains passages written in French and Latin.

 Death

-He died 1742 in Jassy, Principality of Moldavia (today Iași, Romania).
+Pylyp Orlyk died on 4 June 1742 in Jassy, Principality of Moldavia (today Iași, Romania).
+His place of burial is unknown.